 The unfortunate reality is that there are very few communities that are untouched by substance abuse.
 In areas where favorable attitudes toward alcohol and drug abuse prevail, it’s much more likely that people who maintain community involvement could eventually adopt and act on those favorable attitudes.

-However, community can be as helpful to one’s recovery as it can be instrumental in a person’s addiction.
 Studies have shown that recovering addicts who become part of recovery communities—areas where there are higher concentrations of recovering addicts—are much more likely to remain sober than those who return to their home communities where they are isolated.
 The same effect has been observed in group homes for those in recovery, which are often called transitional living facilities or sober houses.